Nerve Injuries and Sexual Health

 Sexual Health Month is observed each September.
-This month aims to raise awareness on all aspects of sexual health, including both physical and emotional health.
+This month aims to raise awareness of all aspects of sexual health, including both physical and emotional health.
 When it comes to sexual health, nerve injuries are not the first thing that comes to mind.
-However, here at The Institute for Advanced Reconstruction, our surgeons treat patients with nerve conditions which may impact their sexual wellbeing.
+However, here at The Institute for Advanced Reconstruction, our plastic and reconstructive surgeons treat patients with nerve conditions that may impact their sexual well-being.

 Fortunately, there are solutions to treat this pain and resume a normal, healthy lifestyle.
 To treat this nerve pain, pudendal nerve decompression surgery is an option that is usually considered after more conservative therapies fail.
 These therapies include measures such as lifestyle changes, pelvic floor physical therapy, medications, and nerve blocks.
-Our physicians will determine if you are an appropriate candidate for surgery, assist you to understand your options and assess the best course of action.
+Our physicians will determine if you are an appropriate candidate for surgery, assist you in understanding your options, and assess the best course of action.

 Living with ED has an extreme impact on a patient’s mental health.
 Emotionally and mentally, it is something that may carry a level of embarrassment and insecurity.
 When it comes to treatment for ED, many men experience improvements when taking medications such as Viagra and Cialis.
 These medications improve blood flow to the penis and make developing an erection easier.
 Penile injections and penis pumps may also be used to achieve an erection in men with erectile dysfunction.

 When pills and injections don’t work, a penile prosthesis may be considered.
 Implantation of a penile implant may require complex surgery and is irreversible.
-If the implant is removed, other treatment for ED will not be successful.
-Before proceeding with a penile prosthesis, our surgeons offer patients a minimally invasive nerve transfer procedure to permanently restore erectile function.
+If the implant is removed, other treatments for ED will not be successful.
+Before proceeding with a penile prosthesis, our surgeons offer patients a minimally invasive nerve transfer procedure to restore erectile function permanently.
 The procedure that we offer at The Institute for Advanced Reconstruction addresses erectile dysfunction caused by nerve damage.
 We perform a genitofemoral to cavernous nerve transfer to restore erectile function.
-A “nerve transfer” is a standard surgical technique that utilizes a healthy, functioning nerve, connecting it to an unhealthy, injured nerve, in order to restore the function in the injured nerve.
+A “nerve transfer” is a standard surgical technique that utilizes a healthy, functioning nerve, connecting it to an unhealthy, injured nerve in order to restore the function of the injured nerve.

 Chronic Testicular Pain

-To learn more about treatment for any of the aforementioned conditions, please explore our website at advancedreconstruction.com or call our office at 1.855.580.6060
+To learn more about treatment for any of the aforementioned conditions, please explore our website or request an appointment for a consultation today!